ietf-gitwg/using-github/draft-ietf-git-using-github.md

 GitHub provides centralized storage for git repositories.
 GitHub is freely accessible on the open Internet, albeit currently only via IPv4.

-GitHub provides a simplified and integrated interface to not only git, but also provides basic user management, an issue tracker, associated wikis, project hosting, and other features.
+GitHub provides a simplified and integrated interface to git, and also provides basic user management, an issue tracker, associated wikis, project hosting, and other features.

 There are a large number of projects at GitHub and a very large community of contributors.
-One way in which some IETF Working Groups have benefited is through increased numbers of reviews and associated issues, along with other improvements that come from broader participation by facilitating those in the community to participate.
+One way in which some IETF Working Groups have benefited is through increased numbers of reviews and associated issues, along with other improvements that come from facilitating participation by a broader community.

 ## Other Services